 Most business owners I know work hard, are passionate about their product or service, and are making, selling and delivering something that people want.
 But it’s just not enough.
 They don’t get back from their business what they put into it.
 Business owners are often consumed by their business.
 Their business consumes their life rather than giving them more freedom in it.

 If that sounds like you, don’t worry.
 It’s a painful reality that you absolutely have the power to change.

 We’ve spent the last 40 years at EMyth helping business owners take back their life.
 To us, that means creating a business you love leading and a life you love living.
 From the place you’re standing that might seem like “pie in the sky,” but it’s exactly the kind of transformation we see every day in businesses and in the lives of business owners throughout the United States and around the world.

-As an introduction to our series, I’d like to highlight four key drivers behind making your business the vehicle for achieving your dreams it was meant to be.
-There’s no better time to take back your life than right now!
+So with all the possibilities of the new year still before you, I’d like to highlight four key drivers behind making your business the vehicle for achieving your dreams that it was meant to be.
+There’s no better time to take back your life than right now.

 Maybe you’ve never actually thought about or written down what you want your life to look like.
 Maybe you’re frustrated with the way things are, but have never really considered how you’d like them to be.
 Maybe you once had a dream, but the difficult realities of your life caused you to abandon it.

 Whatever the circumstances, to take back your life you need to know what makes your life rewarding.
 What motivates you?
 What makes you feel most alive?
 What do you really care about?
 This kind of discovery process opens the door to a rewarding life lived on purpose.

 2. Create a vision for your business that serves your life

 This bears repeating: The purpose of your life is not to serve your business.
 The purpose of your business is to serve your life.
 Once you know what you want for your life—and once you’ve committed to living with intention—then you can ask yourself: What would your business have to look like to give you the life you want to live?